laravel/docs/valet.md

 <a name="database"></a>
 #### Database

 If your application needs a database, check out [DBngin](https://dbngin.com).
-DBngin provides a free, all-on-one database management tool that includes MySQL, PostgreSQL, and Redis.
+DBngin provides a free, all-in-one database management tool that includes MySQL, PostgreSQL, and Redis.
 After DBngin has been installed, you can connect to your database at `127.0.0.1` using the `root` username and an empty string for the password.

 <a name="resetting-your-installation"></a>
 #### Resetting Your Installation